 - If residual check is ordered:

-- Attach 60 mL catheter tip syringe with plunger to the end of the enteral tube
+- Attach 60 mL ENFit/enteral syringe with plunger to the end of the gastrostomy tube

-- Unclamp the tubing and gently draw back on the plunger to remove any liquid or medication that may be left in the stomach (residuals)
+- Unclamp the tubing and gently draw back on the plunger to remove any liquid or medication that may be left in the stomach (residual)

 - Note the amount withdrawn from tube feeding

-- Attach 60 mL catheter tip syringe with plunger removed in to the end of the enteral tube
+- Attach 60 mL ENFit/enteral syringe, with plunger removed, onto the end of the enteral tube

-- Measure prescribed amount of enteral formula to be infused into clean graduated measuring cup or catheter tip syringe
+- Measure prescribed amount of enteral formula to be infused into clean graduated measuring cup or ENFit/enteral syringe

-- Pour feeding into syringe until about one-half full
+- Pour feeding into ENFit/enteral syringe until about one-half full

-- Elevate the feeding above the level of the stomach
+- Elevate the ENFit/enteral syringe above the level of the stomach

 - Open G-tube clamp